jimtaylor123/dateme/README.md

 * I would like to have cropped the centre of the images, not just 100x100.
 * I would like to have created a make or bash script for set up.
 * The format of the json responses leaves something to be desired, I would have preferred to have coded a cull json-api standard response.
-* I did not have time to create a swagger file
+* I did not have time to create a swagger file.

-### Auth
+There are also some things I would like to clarify:

-The boilerplate initially used an auth package, but after reading the brief I have commented this out and replaced it with my own code for producing the jwt.
+* The boilerplate initially used an auth package, but after reading the brief I have commented this out and replaced it with my own code for producing the jwt.
+I have deliberately left the jwt code commented out so you can see my workings.
+* I have deliberately commited the .env file, there is nothing significant in it.
+* I have set redis cache to false, but it does work for me locally, though not for phpunit tests.